 The provider had quality assurance processes to encourage learning and continuous improvement.
-Audits were in place and regularly reviewed with the exception of the infection prevention and control audit which should be 6 monthly.
-Other audits included, record keeping radiographs, and antibiotic prescribing.
+These included audits of dental care records, radiographs, and infection prevention and control.
 We noted that audits had clear actions and suggested improvements.

-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The clinical lead showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.